zotbins/Hardware_Hub/raspi_and_sensors_tutorial/raspi_and_sensors_tutorial.md

 This tutorial will walk through how to use your Raspberry Pi to interact with some common sensors used with ZotBins.

-### Table of Contents
-1. Materials and Pre-requisites
-1. Getting Familiar with the Terminal

 ### Materials and Pre-requisites
 To follow along this tutorial you will need:
 - a Raspberry Pi 3 with the latest Raspbbery Pi OS